 Remote Desktop Protocol (RDP) is a multichannel-capable protocol that allows for separate virtual channels for carrying presentation data, serial device communication, licensing information, highly encrypted data (keyboard and mouse activity), and so on.

-RDP is used for providing a graphical user interface to another computer on the network.
+RDP is used for providing a GUI to another computer on the network.
 RDP is used with Windows terminal servers for providing fast access with almost real-time transmission of mouse movements and key presses even over low-bandwidth connections.

-When multiple terminal servers are deployed to provide remote desktop services, the NetScaler appliance provides load balancing of the terminal servers (Windows 2003 and 2008 Server Enterprise Editions).
-In some cases, a user who is accessing an application remotely may want to leave the application running on the remote machine but shut down the local machine.
+When multiple terminal servers are deployed to provide remote desktop services, the Citrix ADC appliance provides load balancing of the terminal servers (Windows 2003 and 2008 Server Enterprise Editions).
+Sometimes, a user who is accessing an application remotely may want to leave the application running on the remote machine but shut down the local machine.
 The user therefore closes the local application without logging out of the remote application.
-After reconnecting to the remote machine, the user should be able to continue with the remote application.
-To provide this functionality, the NetScaler RDP implementation honors the routing token (cookie) set by the Terminal Services Session Directory or Broker so that the client can reconnect to the same terminal server to which it was connected previously.
+After reconnecting to the remote machine, the user must be able to continue with the remote application.
+To provide this functionality, the Citrix ADC RDP implementation honors the routing token (cookie) set by the Terminal Services Session Directory or Broker so that the client can reconnect to the same terminal server to which it was connected previously.
 The Session Directory, implemented on Windows 2003 Terminal Server, is referred to as Broker on Windows 2008 Terminal Server.

-If there is no active session on any other terminal server, the terminal server responds by serving the client request, and the NetScaler appliance forwards the response to the client.
+If there is no active session on any other terminal server, the terminal server responds by serving the client request, and the Citrix ADC appliance forwards the response to the client.

-If there is an active session on any other terminal server, the terminal server that receives the request inserts a cookie (referred to as routing token) with the details of the active session and returns the packets to the NetScaler appliance, which returns the packet to the client.
+If there is an active session on any other terminal server, the terminal server that receives the request inserts a cookie (referred to as the routing token) with the details of the active session and returns the packets to the Citrix ADC appliance, which returns the packet to the client.
 The server closes the connection with the client.
-When the client retries to connect, the NetScaler reads the cookie information and forwards the packet to the terminal server on which the client has an active session.
+When the client retries to connect, the Citrix ADC reads the cookie information and forwards the packet to the terminal server on which the client has an active session.